Skip to main content

 Access Authentication Profile

-The Access Authentication Profile defines the authentication process for client traffic received on Stellar AP downlink ports.
+The Access Authentication Profile defines the authentication process for client traffic received on both wired devices (Switch devices) and wireless devices (Steller AP downlink Port).
 Profile parameters are used to configure 802.1X and MAC authentication, Access Classification, the AAA Server Profile to use for authentication, the Access Role Profile to assign, etc.

 Use the Access Auth Profile screen to display information about all of the configured Access Authentication Profiles.
 This screen also allows you to create, edit, and delete profiles.
 To access the Access Auth Profile screen, click on Network Access > Unified Access > Access Auth Profile under the “Configure” section of the OmniVista Cirrus Menu.